pgavlin/dawn/docs/source/modules/os.rst

 .. py:function:: getcwd()

     Returns the current OS working directory.
-This is typically the path of the directory containg the root module on the callstack.
+This is typically the path of the directory containing the root module on the callstack.

 .. py:function:: glob(include, exclude=None)